 In many cases, these can add 25-40% to the price of consumer goods.
 (For some items, including big-ticket ones like auto parts and electronics, the duty can be above 60%.)

 Obviously, the good thing about a duty-heavy system is that if you’re in a position to choose your tax jurisdiction, you may be able to structure your life to avoid paying duties.

-Keep in mind that duties that duties you don’t pay can still be passed on to you in the form of higher prices for certain services.
-For instance, taxi fares tend to be quite high in the Bahamas, perhaps because of duties on cars and fuel.
+Keep in mind that the duties you don’t pay can still be passed on to you in the form of higher prices for certain services.
+For instance, taxi fares tend to be quite high in The Bahamas, perhaps because of duties on cars and fuel.

 Bahamas’ Tax Rates in a Nutshell